 One of the most appealing aspects of pickleball is its straightforward ruleset.
 It’s a game that a beginner can pick up and fully understand within their first game.

-Here are the basic rules for pickleball doubles:
+Here are the basic rules for pickleball doubles in a simplified table:

 Rules for Pickleball Serving